Nuvei/nuvei-plugin-woocommerce/readme.txt

 4. screenshot-4.png.

 == Changelog ==

+= 3.5.1 =
+* Decalare support of WordPress 6.8 and WooCommerce 9.8.1.
+* Fixed the type of few variables in the methods comments.
+* With previouse upload (v3.5.0) to the WordPress store, some of the changes were not uploaded.
+We appoligies for that!
+With this version we will upload all of the missing changes.

 = 3.5.0 =
 * In the plugin_loaded callback we will load only the text domain.
 The idea is to prevent using of translated texts before the domain is loaded.